RAF Weston Zoyland: Current use

 In the late 1960s, local people used the station's squash courts.

-Although much of the airfield is no longer usable for aviation purposes, Westonzoyland Airfield is in use for Microlights which uses the northwest half of the 16/34 runway, and is a base for the Sky Watch Civil Air Patrol (SWCAP).
+Although much of the airfield is no longer usable for aviation purposes, Westonzoyland is in use for microlights which uses the northwest half of the 16/34 runway, and is a base for the Sky Watch Civil Air Patrol (SWCAP).

 A second airstrip called Middlezoy Aerodrome started operating in 2018 on the south side of the former RAF Westonzoyland airfield.
 A Hangar and an original Nissen hut have been erected.